SchoolOfCode/bc17-w7d3-workshop-nextjs-boilerplate-team-rocket-1/Plan.md

   - call a submit handler function ✅
   - prevent the default behaviour ✅

-- validation to check if feilds are empty
+- validation to check if fields are empty
   - conditional rendering: if any of the state variables, show error message
-- show error messege
+- show error message

 ## refactor

 - use style as prop in form component

-- split Form componant into differnt componants ✅
+- split Form component into different components ✅

 # Reducer initial refactoring task